stonemjs/docs/src/docs/deeper/development.md

 ## Authoring a Package

 Stone.js encourages you to think modular.
-Each package is its own universe, encapsulating functionality in a clean, reusable, and portable way — whether it’s a CLI utility, a middleware suite, or a full-blown service layer.
+Each package is its own universe, encapsulating functionality in a clean, reusable, and portable way, whether it’s a CLI utility, a middleware suite, or a full-blown service layer.

 Here’s how to build that universe properly.